directus-labs/guest-authoring/crud-with-flutter-and-directus/index.md

 ![creating the pages collection](./Screenshot%202024-04-25%20at%2012.21.16.png)

-Now add a new method to fetch pages in your `DirectusService` class from Directus in the `directus_service.dart` file:
+Add a new method to fetch pages in your `DirectusService` class from Directus in the `directus_service.dart` file:

 ```
   ...